Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

 - The behaviour of Qxy and Rxy on the noise channel is inconsistent between FamiTracker and NSF driver when the pitch overflows
 - FDS and N163 sometimes load incorrect waves in multichip NSFs
+- On long FTMs, retrieving the channel state often results in an audio buffer underrun

 	===
 	Credits